CodeForPhilly/prevpoint-forms/README.md

 # Installation

-Before installing you must have python3 and python-virtualenv.
+Before installing you must install python3, python-virtualenv, node, and yarn.
 If you have trouble installing these, feel free to reach out to @chriscauley on the slack.

 ```
-# create virtual environment
-python3 -m venv .venv

-# activate virtualenv
-source .venv/bin/activate

-# install packages
-pip install -r requirements.txt

-# create database and tables
-python manage.py migrate
+# install packages, this will need to be re-run if requirements.txt or package.json is changed
+./bin/install

 # create a superuser for viewing data in admin (follow prompts)
 python manage.py createsuperuser